Saturday, 14 September 2013

 As we travelled through the aromatic night of the Algarve, the white buildings and golf courses of Vilamoura, and the high rises of Quarteira, seemed like ghost cities, and I determined to get a taxi when we arrived at Faro.
 The enormous wait for the fourth bus towards my home, the difficulty of stowing the luggage and dealing with the driver, the journey, and the long walk from the stop to my house, seemed too much to bear.

 Once again, I was helped out of the bus at Faro and my bags were placed around me at the seat near the stop.
 Now I was alone.
-There was almost no traffic, no people, but, opposite, an all-night cafe that I had used before was open.
+There was almost no traffic, no people, but, opposite, an all-night cafe I had used before was open.
 I was hungry and contemplated trying to reach it.
-I got to the kurb and gingerly put my foot forward, but a great shot of pain made me turn back and sink back onto the seat and rest there.
+I got to the kerb and gingerly put my foot forward, but a great shot of pain made me turn back and sink back on to the seat.

 Now a taxi came ambling into view.
 I hailed it, the youngish, blond driver quickly assessed my situation, and was soon helping me and my luggage into his cab with solicitude.
 I felt great joy.
 As we drove off, we began talking in our non-native Portuguese, and I learnt that this was Yuriy, from Ukraine.
 Soon we came to the suburbs of Faro, our talk turned to family and personal matters, and he told me that he lived in the city with his wife and young children.
 I experienced the usual disappointment of the homosexual.
 But then we came to the more countrified road, I fell silent, and it seemed a beautiful, peaceful journey, with few stars.